Surprising resilience of the S&P 500

 A benchmark for quality, yield, real returns and more

 Real returns.
-While inflation affects individual companies and industries differently, the S&P 500 over the long term has historically provided real returns — or the amount earned after accounting for taxes and inflation — as companies have become more productive and able to pass higher costs on to consumers.4 “Even during the Great Inflation decade from 1971 to 1980, consumer prices rose by a cumulative 117%, but the S&P 500’s total return was higher at 125%,”4 notes Mukherjee.
+While inflation affects individual companies and industries differently, the S&P 500 over the long term has historically provided positive real returns — or the amount earned after accounting for taxes and inflation — as companies have become more productive and able to pass higher costs on to consumers.4 “Even during the Great Inflation decade from 1971 to 1980, consumer prices rose by a cumulative 117%, but the S&P 500’s total return was higher at 125%,”4 notes McGregor.

 Durability during and after recessions.
 Considering the last four recessions, the S&P 500 tended to perform better on average in terms of price return, both during and 12 months after the start of the recession, compared with global peers and commodities.4